FebriTahta/payment-administration-express/README.md

 6. Make sure remote database in your env is true and enabled
 7. I'm not good enough to write the docc, im using remote db for the first step, then if u have some trouble when pusshing prisma db please be kind to solve by your self or create issue or dm me on thread / insta
 8. if u want to create custom validation or anything that make this repository to be better please do it and leave pull request
-9. this db implementing store procedure & trigger (for replace db transaction and training memories for database management), so make sure adding pecedure & trigger before create transaction (I have prepared it in db_management_note.txt)
+9. this db implementing store,update,delete procedure & store,update,delete trigger (for replace db transaction and training memories for database management), so make sure adding pecedure & trigger before create transaction (I have prepared it in db_management_note.txt)
 10. npm install (for install dependencies and libraries)
 11. npx nodemon . (for running this project)
 12. please leave star for this if this repository is legit